EldonGabriel/eldongabriel.github.io/_posts/2026-04-14-report-memory-architecture-ram-technologies.md

 # 0.0 Executive Summary

 This report explains how system memory works and how RAM technology has improved over time.
-The goal was to improve system performance and stability by understanding how RAM stores and handles data.
-The report covers how DRAM works and how memory evolved from SDRAM to modern DDR5.
+The goal was to improve the system performance and stability by understanding how the RAM stores and handles data.
+The report covers how DRAM works and how memory has evolved from SDRAM to modern DDR5.

-The result is a clear understanding of how memory affects system speed, stability, and data reliability.
-This knowledge helps with troubleshooting, hardware planning, and system optimization.
+The result is a clear understanding of how memory affects the speed, stability, and reliability of the data.
+This knowledge aids in troubleshooting, hardware planning, and system optimization.

 # 1.0 Memory Architecture and RAM Technologies

 ## 1.1 Project Description

-The goal of this task was to study how system memory works to prevent slow performance and data errors.
+The goal of this task was to study how system memory works to prevent slow performance and data errors in the system.

-The work focused on how data moves in RAM to:
+This study focused on how data move in RAM to:

 - **Analyze System Design:** Studied how the CPU and RAM communicate using the system clock and memory controller.
-- **Improve System Security:** Identified the need for ECC memory and compatible hardware to protect data.
+- ** Improving System Security:** Identifying the need for ECC memory and compatible hardware to protect data.
-- **Compare Technologies:** Reviewed differences between SDRAM and DDR generations (DDR1–DDR5).
+- **Compare Technologies:** Reviewed the differences between SDRAM and DDR generations (DDR1–DDR5).

-This helps ensure systems use the right balance of speed, size, and power efficiency.
+This helps ensure that the systems use the appropriate balance of speed, size, and power efficiency.

 ## 1.2 Technical Task / Troubleshooting Process

-This task focused on understanding how RAM handles temporary data and how to validate performance.
+This task focused on understanding how the RAM handles temporary data and how to validate its performance.

 **Key Actions & Observations**

 **RAM Basics**
-RAM is fast, temporary storage used by the CPU for active tasks.
-It is different from long-term storage like HDDs or SSDs.
+RAM is a fast temporary storage used by the CPU for active tasks.
+This is different from long-term storage, such as HDDs or SSDs.

 **DRAM Function**
   - DRAM stores data using tiny electrical charges in capacitors.
-  - It must refresh constantly to keep data from being lost.
+  - It must be constantly refreshed to prevent data loss.

 **Technology Changes (SDRAM to DDR)**
-  - SDRAM improved timing by syncing with the system clock.
+  - SDRAM improves timing by synchronizing with the system clock.
-  - DDR increased speed by sending data twice per clock cycle.
+  - DDR increases the speed by sending data twice per clock cycle.

 **Performance Checks**
-  - Newer DDR versions (DDR1 to DDR5) provide higher speed, lower power use, and more capacity.
+  - Newer DDR versions (DDR1–DDR5) provide higher speed, lower power use, and more capacity.
   - RAM modules are designed to fit only compatible slots to prevent hardware errors.

 **Root Cause**
-System slowdowns and crashes are often caused by incorrect RAM speed, mismatched modules, or not enough memory.
-This was addressed by setting a clear standard for selecting and testing RAM.
+System slowdowns and crashes are often caused by incorrect RAM speed, mismatched modules, or insufficient memory.
+This was addressed by establishing a clear standard for selecting and testing RAM.

 ## 1.3 Resolution and Validation

-System memory was validated by checking correct RAM selection and configuration.
+The system memory was validated by checking the correct RAM selection and configuration.

 | Parameter | Configuration Value |
 | :--- | :--- |